Biking in Davos Klosters

 This route is great for beginners or for a short tour after work – because, of course, you can also take the Parsenn funicular to get back down to the valley.

-The six-kilometre-long route leads from the Gotschnaboden station (which can be reached with the first section of the Gotschna cable car) down to Klosters.
+The five-kilometre-long route leads from the Gotschnaboden station (which can be reached with the first section of the Gotschna cable car) down to Klosters.
 The demanding route is only something for experienced riders and die-hard downhillers – but those will experience tons of flowy fun.
 Banked turns, jumps and tables of different heights lure adrenalin junkies up into the mountains time and again.

 The trail is open from the end of June to mid-October.
 During this time, the Gotschna cable car on Parsenn is also open for passenger and bike transport.